manseuk/todo-list-nest/README.md

     "status": "New | In Progress | Completed" // optional, defaults to New }
   ```
+- `PATCH /todos/:id/status` — updates the status for the todo with the given `id`.

 ## Web UI
-- Visit `http://localhost:3000/` to access a lightweight interface for creating and browsing todos.
+- Visit `http://localhost:3000/` to access a lightweight interface for browsing todos.
-- The page lists todos in reverse chronological order, highlights their status, and refreshes after a successful submission.
+- Click **New Todo** to open the creation dialog; submissions refresh the list when complete.
+- Tap a todo's status pill to cycle through statuses without leaving the list.
 - Use the **Refresh** button to manually pull the latest data when testing outside the form workflow.

 ## Scripts